iceBear67/iceBear67/README.md

 You'll know about me if I wanna know you.
 For anons it's no use that you know anything about me.

+Do not use any of my word, my code, public or private or anything I manually typed to train AI.

 ## How 2 Contact

  - `386D 1A21 1B61 257D 917A 0F41 E0B3 F5A4 6B6B 1E53`